jay-joshy/allergyguide/content/research/sygma2.md

 A negative binomial regression model was used for the rate of severe exacerbations, adjusting for treatment group, pretrial treatment, geographic region.

 Time to the first severe exacerbation was analyzed using a Cox proportional-hazards model with the same adjustment factors.
-Changes in ACQ-5/AQLQ scores and FEV1 were analyzed using a mixed model for repeated measures. <span class="hl">"_No adjustments for multiple comparisons for secondary efficacy variables were made._"</span>
+Changes in ACQ-5/AQLQ scores and FEV1 were analyzed using a mixed model for repeated measures. <span class="hl-yellow">"_No adjustments for multiple comparisons for secondary efficacy variables were made._"</span>

 ## Results

 ### Table 1: patients

 4215 patients were randomized, with 4176 included in the full analysis set (2089 in the budesonide-formoterol group and 2087 in the budesonide maintenance group).
-Overall the groups were well balanced, in particular with age, sex, region, and smoking status (mean age 41 years, ~60% female).
-Asthma characteristics were also well balanced (see below table).
+Overall the groups were well balanced, in particular with age, sex, region, and smoking status (mean age 41 years, ~60% female). <span class="hl-yellow">Asthma characteristics were also well balanced (see below table)</span>.
 Notably, roughly half of the patients had a baseline ACQ-5 score of ≥1.5.

 |                                                                          | PRN Budesonide-Formoterol (2089) | Budesonide Maintenance (2087) |
 | -----------------------------------------------------------------------: | :------------------------------: | :---------------------------: |